Refractive Lens Exchange in Portland, OR

 The right IOL, like the PanOptix trifocal, Vivity, or Synergy, can give you good up-close sight as well as crisp intermediate and far vision.
 They allow you to read, knit, or look at your cell phone without glasses.

-Then with the same lens, you can also play golf or go to a concert without needing glasses.
+With the same lens, you can also play golf or attend a concert without glasses.
 Premium IOLs like these give you true visual freedom.

-There is a chance you may need glasses to read food or prescription labels.
-But those are rare cases and should be the only times when you need visual aids.
+You may need glasses to read food or prescription labels.
+But those are rare cases, and you should use visual aids only when necessary.

 The PanOptix Trifocal IOL